Baldins/academic-kickstart/content/project/learningestimation/index.md

 camera_timestamps = camera_data['timestamp']
 camera_timestamps = camera_timestamps.reset_index(drop=True)

-### Interpolate Vicon data to get data at the same timestamp of the camera and IMU
+# Interpolate Vicon data to get data at the same timestamp of the camera and IMU
-# Vicon data

 vicondata = vicon_data.copy() #create a copy

 for i in range(len(camera_timestamps)):